 Before 1939 fewer than 2% of all babies born each year were adopted.
 By 1944 this had grown to almost 4%; in 1970 it was over 6%.
 That year there were 3,837 adoptions, the most ever.
-About three-quarters of these (2,831) involved ex-nuptial births, and over half (2,286) were adoptions by strangers – people unrelated to the child.
+About three-quarters of these (2,831) involved ex-nuptial births, and over half (2,286) were adoptions by strangers – people unrelated to the child.1

 Adoption Act 1955

-The growing number of adoptions led to the Adoption Act 1955, which still governed adoption in the early 2000s.
+The growing number of adoptions led to the Adoption Act 1955, which still governed adoption in the early 21st century.
 The act was based on the belief that a complete break between the birth family and the adoptive family was best for everyone involved.
 From the 1950s to the 1970s, many women whose children were adopted out did not see their babies at all.
 Some were allowed to see them only after they signed the consent form.
 Birth fathers were usually excluded from the process of adoption.

 Before 1955 most adoption placements were made by private agencies, maternity homes, doctors or hospital matrons.
 State social workers have arranged most placements since the mid-1960s, and since 1955 all non-family placements have required social workers’ approval.

 Popular perception cast fathers of children born outside of marriage as uninterested or hostile once pregnancy was announced.
 However, many were not, as one woman’s recollection encapsulates: ‘I know now my son’s father did try to contact me.
 He called at my parents’ home and had the door closed in his face.
 He called the [unmarried mothers’] home but was denied access.
 He wrote to me many times but I received no letters.
 He felt as I did – that the other didn’t care.
-I believe now he suffered as much as I did.’1
+I believe now he suffered as much as I did.’2

 Māori and the Adoption Act